skowalak/fastapi-raft/README.md

   with a heartbeat was too slow (request timeout), and that node increased its term, effectively resetting the leader.
 Usually the leader will regain its status in the next term.
+  * This instability becomes more severe, when upscaling the service.

 ## Code